Material Transfer Agreement

 The parties have agreed upon the terms, now what?
 Top

 - Once the parties agree upon the terms, the MTA is signed by all parties.
-Generally, the signature process takes about a week.
+Generally, the signature process takes a day or two..
 It may take longer if it is from a non-U.S. provider because the general counsel must review it, and a system-level official in Knoxville must sign it.
 In cases where exceptions to UT policy are required in order to sign the document, the signature process may take longer.

 - Once the MTA has been signed by all parties, the provider should send the material.
 Sometimes it is necessary to send a reminder to the provider requesting that they send the materials and giving them shipping instructions.

-- The provider should send the material to the investigator and the executed MTA to ORA.
-However, if the provider sends the executed MTA to the investigator with the material, the investigator should be sure to send the MTA to ORA; otherwise, ORA does not have a record that the contract is fully executed.
-Also, investigators should let ORA know that they have received the material.
+- The provider should send the material to the investigator and the executed MTA to GRA.
+However, if the provider sends the executed MTA to the investigator with the material, the investigator should be sure to send the MTA to GRA; otherwise, GRA does not have a record that the contract is fully executed.
+Also, investigators should let GRA know that they have received the material.

-Please feel free to contact ORA at any time after you have submitted a request if you have questions about the status of your MTA.
+Please feel free to contact GRA at any time after you have submitted a request if you have questions about the status of your MTA.

 IMPORTANT – Grant-Related MTAs: Top